g-jaber/cavoc-proto/README.md

     It computes the synchronization product of the normal-form trees of the two modules.
   * -program, if you want to explore the behavior of a program rather than a module.
 With this option, you do not have to provide a .mli file.
   * -no-wb, if you want to allow Opponent to not respect the well-bracketing enforcement of the interaction.
-    This corresponds of allowing the client of the module to use a control operator like call/cc.
+    This corresponds to allowing the client of the module to use a control operator like call/cc.
   * -vis, if you want to enable the visibility enforcement of the interaction.
-    This corresponds to forbiding the client to use higher-order references to store the functions provided by the module during the interaction.
+    This corresponds to forbidding the client to use higher-order references to store the functions provided by the module during the interaction.
   * -no-cps, Use a representation of actions as calls and returns rather than in cps style.
     This is incompatible with the -vis option.